epfl-mobots/tdm-python/transpiler.md

 - Assignments of scalars to scalar variables or array elements; or lists to whole array variables.
 - Augmented assignments `+=`, `-=`, `*=`, `//=`, `%=`, `&=`, `|=`, `^=`, `<<=`, `>>=`.
 - Programming constructs `if` `elif` `else`, `while` `else`, `for` `in range` `else`, `pass`, `return`.
 The `for` loop must use a `range` generator with 1, 2 or 3 arguments.
 - Functions with scalar arguments, with or without return value (either a scalar value in all `return` statement; or no `return` statement or only without value, and call from the top level of expression statements, i.e. not at a place where a value is expected).
 Variable-length arguments `*args` and `**kwargs`, default values and multiple arguments with the same name are forbidden.
 Variables are local unless declared as global or not assigned to.
-Thymio predefined variables are global everywhere and must not be declared explicitly.
+Thymio predefined variables must also be declared explicitly as global when used in functions.
 In Python, dots are replaced by underscores; e.g. `leds_top` in Python corresponds to `leds.top` in Aseba.
 - Function definitions for event handlers with the `@onevent` decorator.
 The function name must match the event name (such as `def timer0():` for the first timer event).
 Arguments are not supported; otherwise variables in event handlers behave like in plain function definitions.
 - Function call `emit("name")` or `emit("name", param1, param2, ...)` to emit an event without or with parameters.
 The first argument must be a literal string, delimited with single or double quotes.
 Raw strings (prefixed with `r`) are allowed, f-strings or byte strings are not.
 Remaining arguments, if any, must be scalar expressions and are passed as event data.
 - In expression statements, in addition to function calls, the ellipsis `...` can be used as a synonym of `pass`.